How to pimp a old Technics into a puristic turntable?

 I like the design of the Bauer DPS quite alot.
 Conceptually it is a belt-drive with a multi-layer body.
 The picture shows a Naim Aro tonearm mounted.

-The 30s and 50s series from the early 80s were the first Technics featuring quartz controlled drives.
-With a bit of luck I purchased a SL-5210 for 15€ on ebay.
+The 30s and 50s series from the early 80s were the first Technics featuring quartz-PLL controlled drives.
+With a bit of luck I could purchase a SL-5210 for 15€ on ebay.
 The nearly identical 10s series (SL-1210 to SL-1710) are for most far overprized.
 Since I was only interested in the platter and drive the condition of the frame and lid didn´t matter.

-Only the condition of the platter, the bearing/motor and the electronics mattered.
+Only the condition of the platter, the bearing and motor and the electronics mattered.
 Fortunately the donor had been used rather less and was handled with care in a non-smoker household.
 The imortant parts were in mint condition.

 According to the multiple-layer concept of the Bauer DPS I designed a frame made from several layers of wooden and of dampening materials and a slate topboard.